-The Board of Directors of MauBank Ltd (formerly known as Mauritius Post and Co-operative Bank Ltd), the "Bank", is pleased to present its thirteenth Annual Report together with the financial statements of the Bank and its subsidiary for the financial year ended 30 June 2016.
+The Board of Directors of MauBank Ltd, the "Bank", is pleased to present its fourteenth Annual Report together with the financial statements of the Bank and its subsidiary for the financial year ended 30 June 2017.
 The financial statements have been prepared in accordance with the requirements set out in the Bank of Mauritius Guideline on Public Disclosure of Information, the International Financial Reporting Standards, the Financial Reporting Act 2004, the Mauritius Companies Act 2001 and the Banking Act 2004.
 The Bank and its subsidiary are collectively referred to as the "Group".